From Abracadabra to Zombies | View All

 Klaus Schmidt and his team have uncovered many massive carved stones at Göbekli Tepe, which he says are about 11,000 years old.
 Schmidt dates the site by comparing stone hammers and blades found there to artifacts found at nearby sites that have been carbon dated to 9,000 BCE.
 He's also done some "limited" carbon dating himself that he says confirms his estimate.

 One thing that makes the carved stones at Göbekli Tepe interesting is that the standing stones seem to have been deliberately buried around 8200 BCE.
 In fact, the standing stones were periodically buried, with new stones built on top of or alongside the old ones.
 Nobody knows who or why they put the stone circles together and nobody knows who or why they were buried more than a millennium later.

 Some claim that aliens quarried, moved, and carved these stones.What methods were used to quarry, move, and carve the stones?
 We're told that the carvings were done using an "as-of-yet forgotten/undiscovered technology."

 Some archaeologists are calling the site "a temple" and "a religious site."
 The structures probably are grounded in some sort of superstition, but since there's no language associated with these unknown people and no record of them before now, it seems very speculative to associate any gods or supernatural beings to the place.
-Several writers refer to the standing stones as "pillars," as if they knew they were meant to support something.
+Several writers refer to the monolithic columns as "pillars," as if they knew they were meant to support something.
 One author even refers to the T-shaped stones as "human forms."
 Maybe the aliens had no legs or heads.
 Maybe they brought spiders and scorpions with them from another world.
 That would explain why the intelligent beings who carved these stones depicted such creatures.

 Elif Batuman, who wrote an article about Göbekli Tepe for The New Yorker passes on this rather bizarre bit of logic: